roshnisharma1/sorting-algorithms/README.md

 # sorting-algorithms

-// sort 50,000 elements using 6 different sorting algorithms
-// see which one is fastest, uses the least number of movements, and least number of swaps
-// sort in order, reverse order, or only partially ordered
+// A Java program that sorts 50,000 random elements using 6 different sorting algorithms.
+Shows which algorithm was fastest, which used the least number of movements, and which used the least number of swaps.
+Sorting can be done in order, reverse ordered, or partially ordered.